CMM COMPASS

 Source:Kreon website (https://www.kreon3d.com/products/zephyr-iii-3d-scanner-for-cmms)

-• Accuracy down to 0.015 mm.
+• Accuracy down to 0.01 mm (model dependent).

-• Blue laser technology for high-contrast surfaces.
+• Blue laser technology for enhanced surface capture.

 Scantech TrackScan-P Series